 5. Zelienople’s Country Fall Festival

-The weekend of Oct.
-14th and 15th brings the Zelienople community (and visitors!) together for a country fall festival.
+Fall brings the Zelienople community (and visitors!) together for a country fall festival.
 There will be costume contests, free horse drawn wagon rides, a chili cook off and more.
 Don’t miss the two full days of live musical entertainment either.
-Did you know: This will be Zelienople’s 33rd annual festival?
+Did you know: This fall festival has been a tradition for over 25 years!

-This family-friendly festival on Oct.
-7th and 8th raises funds for the Mt.
+This family-friendly festival raises funds for the Mt.
 Pleasant Fire Department.
 Enjoy colorful, delicious apples, apple pie (and a pie eating contest), candied apples and more.
 Entertainment includes craft-making, hay rides, a petting zoo and fire safety information sessions.
 Did you know: The Mt.
 Pleasant FD has a great history of the department on their website?

-This festival celebrating all things pumpkin takes place Oct.
-13th-15th.
+This festival celebrates all things Pumpkin!
 Enjoy the community tradition since 1984 with over 175 food and craft vendors, music, entertainment, pumpkin-related contests, children’s games and more.
 Admission to the festival is free and proceeds from food/entertainment sales benefit the Houston Volunteer Fire Department.